Parmida-Mehranfarid/Comparative-Bioinformatics-Analysis-of-Human-LYZ/references/README.md

+# References
-References used in this project.
+Tools, databases, and accession numbers used throughout this project.

+- `references.md` — full list with links